bookofproofs/bookofproofs.github.io/_sources/history/17th-century/cotes.md

 **Roger Cotes** was an English mathematician who edited the second edition of Newton's _Principia_.
 He made advances in the theory of logarithms, the integral calculus and in numerical methods, particularly interpolation.

 ### Mathematical Profile (Excerpt):
-* Roger had a brother Anthony one year older than himself, and a sister Susanna who was one year younger.
-* His uncle, the Reverend John Smith, was keen to give Roger every chance to develop these talents and so Roger went to live with him so that he might be personally tutored.
-* Roger later attended the famous St Paul's School in London, but he continued to be advised by his uncle and the two exchanged letters on mathematical topics during the time that Roger spent at school in London.
 * Roger matriculated at Trinity College, Cambridge, on 6 April 1699 as a pensioner, meaning that he did not have a scholarship and paid for his own keep in College.
 * This was a remarkable achievement for Cotes who, at that time, was on 23 years of age.
 * Both Newton and Whiston recommended Cotes for the Chair, as did Richard Bentley who was master of Trinity College.